 Furthermore, change management is becoming a popular subject in recruitment and recruiters must consider other beneficial attributes, such as resilience to be flexible and adaptable in changing environments and their potential to grow with the organization.
-Basically, recruiters also need to evolve in their own roles and be confident in their abilities, experience and intuition to make judgements and discover exceptional candidates who possess the skills, experience, personality, drive and potential to provide them with the best outcome.
+Basically, recruiters also need to evolve in their own roles and be confident in their abilities, experience, and intuition to make judgments and discover exceptional candidates who possess the skills, experience, personality, drive, and potential to provide them with the best outcome.

-Trying to place the right candidates into the right roles is never a simple task for any HR department, however, recruiters can reveal an unlikely yet ideal candidate by shifting their perceptions and expectations and paying more attention to their personality, attitude, motivations and other intangible attributes.
+Trying to place the right candidates into the right roles is never a simple task for any HR department, however, recruiters can reveal an unlikely yet ideal candidate by shifting their perceptions and expectations and paying more attention to their personality, attitude, motivations, and other intangible attributes.
 Although having the applicable functional skills certainly strengthens an applicant’s case, sometimes it is not advisable to solely concentrate on these requisites.
 Recruiters must be more flexible and see the big picture, acknowledging how the right candidates can take their business to new heights.
-Presenting opportunities to candidates who are a better fit for the company with regards to cultures, ethics, morals and values are indeed intelligent recruiting.
+Presenting opportunities to candidates who are a better fit for the company with regard to cultures, ethics, morals, and values is indeed intelligent recruiting.

 Bibliography (standard format of citations according to international standards):

 Julie F. Youngman.
 The use and abuse of pre-employment personality tests.
 Business Horizons.
 Volume 60.
 Issue 3.
 2017, pp. 261 – 269.